What is the Difference Between DWI & DUI in Texas?

-Many people in Texas confuse driving while intoxicated (DWI) with Diving Under the Influence (DUI).
+Many people in Texas confuse Driving While Intoxicated (DWI) with Driving Under the Influence (DUI).
 In Texas, the two terms are different.
-DWI = intoxication.
+DWI = driving while intoxication.
 DUI = A minor having any detectable amount of alcohol in their system.

 HOW WE CAN HELP

 If you have been arrested for DWI or DUI you need a skilled attorney who knows how to aggressively fight alcohol-related charges.
 Smith & Vinson Law Firm has had success in getting DUI and DWI cases dismissed or reduced to a lesser offense.
 We fight hard to avoid you having a DWI or DUI conviction on your record forever.

 For more information, please call or e-mail us to set up a free consultation.
 Our number is (512) 359-3743 and e-mail us here.